nxank4/fire-satellite-image-crawler/README.md

 # Fire Satellite Image Crawler

-A Python tool that uses Microsoft Planetary Computer to find and download high-quality satellite images of fire events.
+This tool fetches and processes satellite imagery data related to fire events using NASA's Earth API and Google Earth Engine.

 ## Features